eclipse-tractusx/tractusx-edc/edc-extensions/README.md

 It returns `EndpointDataReference` object, hiding all the communication details for contract offers, contract negotiation, transfer process and retrieving the underlying data through the data-planes.

-## CX OAuth2

-This extension enables OAuth2 authentication between EDC connectors, instead of the more complex authentication flow used by core EDC.

 ## Data Encryption

 The EDC encrypts sensitive information inside a token it sends to other applications (potentially cross-company).